adolenc/syntaxless.vim/README.md

 ```

 Simply installing and letting your plugin manager do the rest is enough for the
 plugin to work.
+This plugin relies on having `:syntax on` defined, so make sure
+you have this set somewhere in your vimrc.

-By default, strings, comments, and TODOs are whitelisted
+By default, strings, comments, and TODOs are whitelisted globally, while all
-globally, while all the other syntax groups are cleared up.
+the other syntax groups are cleared up.

 ## Usage